brainworxx/kreXX-TYPO3-Extension/Documentation/Quickstart/Php/Index.rst

     // Analyse a variable
     krexx($myObject);
+    // Analyse a variable with a title krexx($myObject, 'This is a title for the analysis');
     // Force kreXX to write an analysis into a log file. krexxlog($myObject);
+    // Force kreXX to write an analysis into a log file with a title. krexxlog($myObject, 'This is a title for the analysis');
     // Do a backtrace and analyse it.
     \Krexx::backtrace();
     // Force kreXX to write a backtrace analysis into a log file